 j.
 Conduct Reprimand.
 The Student or Student Organization is given written notice that the conduct engaged in is inconsistent with University standards and expectations and informed that future violations of the Student Conduct Code may result in the imposition of more serious sanctions.

 k.
-Suspended Sanction.
-The execution of any sanction authorized under the Student Conduct Code may be suspended.
-When suspending a sanction, a time limit for the suspension period shall be designated, and subsequent violations of the Student Conduct Code that will terminate the suspension and result in the imposition of the original sanction shall be specified.
-In the absence of any such violation, the original sanction shall be deemed completed at the end of the suspension period.
+Sanction held in Abeyance.
+The execution of any sanction authorized under the Student Conduct Code may be held in abeyance.
+When holding a sanction in abeyance, a time limit for the abeyance period shall be designated, and subsequent violations of the Student Conduct Code that will terminate the abeyance period and result in the imposition of the original sanction specified.
+In the absence of any such violation, the original sanction shall be deemed completed at the end of the abeyance period.

 2. Medical Leave.
 Actions taken pursuant to University policies on medical leave shall not be deemed disciplinary sanctions within the meaning of the Student Conduct Code.